 A solicitor-advocate, John has also acted in a number of international commercial arbitrations, primarily conducted under ICC or LCIA rules.

-Representing a shareholder in a large telecommunications company in relation to ICC arbitration proceedings in Paris worth in excess of US $3bn, and also ancillary proceedings in the BVI (where in support of the arbitration White & Case obtained the largest worldwide freezing order ever granted in that jurisdiction) as well as the Netherlands.
+Representing a shareholder in a large telecommunications company in relation to ICC arbitration proceedings in Paris worth in excess of US $3bn, and also ancillary and enforcement proceedings in the BVI (where in support of the arbitration White & Case obtained the largest worldwide freezing order ever granted in that jurisdiction) as well as the Netherlands.

 Representing the main contractor on one of the world's largest infrastructure projects located in Central America, in a series of ICC arbitrations against the employer (as well as proceedings before the English Courts brought by the employer), worth in excess of US $1bn.
 Also representing the shareholders of the main contractor as defendants in related proceedings brought in the London Commercial Court.